 Further, a Sysnet article detailing the requirement for service provider compliance.
 This article covers the requirements of PCI DSS as well as the service provider registration and reporting requirements with the Card Schemes (Visa Europe, Visa International, Mastercard and American Express).

 If your organisation requires to reach out to your customers, then we can help.
 Our highly competitive customer engagement services are fully-scalable, on-demand and utilise the latest technology.
 Plus, our services are white-labelled so that your customers perceive that they are dealing directly with your organisation.
-For more information on how Sysnet’s Envoy services can assist your organisation, fill out the form below and we’ll be in touch.
+For more information on how Sysnet’s Envoy services can assist your organisation, click on the button below and we’ll be in touch.